 Stress not – because we are going to provide you with the essentials to help you understand the do’s and don’t of social media.

 So many business’ jump into getting the ball rolling without actually having a strategy in place.
 Just like your goals, if you have no roadmap, direction or step by step on how you plan to achieve it, then the possibility of your goals remaining a dream is highly likely.
 Why?
-Because if you don’t know where you are going, then its very easy to get side tracked.
+Because if you don’t know where you are going, then it’s very easy to get sidetracked.

-This is the same for your business’ social online presence.
+This is the same for your business’s social online presence.
 If you don’t know WHO your target audience is or WHAT they want from you, then your posts can start to become meaningless and wasteful without a specific purpose behind it.

 For example, you have a beauty salon business and your goal is to increase your customer base and sell beauty services and products.
-Your audience is interested in beauty trends, beauty products, services and specials.
+Your audience is interested in beauty trends, beauty products, services, and specials.
 When posting about the new product that has just arrived, let’s use “false eyelashes” as an example – how can you make your post relatable to the audience who you know is interested in this product?

 Instead of posting about the new false eyelashes product that has just arrived, make it relatable.
-An example would be “our new hybrid eyelash extensions have arrived and best of all, they feel light weight and look absolutely natural.
+An example would be “our new hybrid eyelash extensions have arrived and best of all, they feel lightweight and look absolutely natural.
 The good news is that it lasts 1 week longer than your normal lash extensions.”

 So think carefully when it comes to posting your content.
 Have a plan, is it relatable to your audience?
 Does it achieve your ultimate business goal?

-Keep in the mind that the things you post on social media will affect how people view your company.
+Keep in mind that the things you post on social media will affect how people view your company.
 If your posts aim is to start a conversation or encourage commentary, make sure you’re available to reply to comments.
 Avoid topics related to religion, politics or gender issues.
-Keep a good relationships with your audience no matter how big or small or how relevant to your company.
+Keep a good relationship with your audience no matter how big or small or how relevant to your company.

 No matter how laid back or corporate you are, one of the best ways to engage with your audience is to show the real side of you.
 Show that you actually have real people behind your brand.